Fenestration and Heat Gain in the Tropics

 The thermal performance of a fenestration is based on the thermal transmittance and the solar heat gain coefficient of the overall fenestration.
-It comprises of the glazing, framing and the edge of the glass, and all 3 components plays a significant contribution in the thermal performance.
+It comprises of the:

 In today’s context, do we know where the heat gain is coming from?

 Double glazed windows with low-e coating are commonly used in commercial buildings in Singapore, reducing the heat gain through the glazing.
 From the thermal image, we can see the glazing area being yellow/green/blue, suggesting that it is relatively cool with little heat gain.
 However, we can see that there is still a source of heat gain into the indoor environment, highlighted by the red region which is the framing of your façade.

 Hence, thermal performance of the fenestration system is not optimized, as there is still thermal bridging through the fenestration frames.